AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

 -   Response

-    A list of split string is returned.
+    Split strings are returned.

--   Example: The following example splits the website string with periods \(`.`\) into three parts from right to left.
+-   Example: Split the website string with periods \(`.`\) into three parts from right to left.

     Raw log entry: